- Corporate Finance and Securities

 U.S. Supreme Court

-Andrew Wool is an associate in Chapman and Cutler’s Corporate and Securities Department and its Private Equity and Hedge Fund Group.
+Andrew Wool is a partner in Chapman and Cutler’s Corporate and Securities Department and its Private Equity and Hedge Fund Group.
 His practice focuses on negotiating and structuring institutional and family office investments in a variety of alternative investment funds, including private equity and hedge funds.